alexander-po-marketing/description-generator/README.md

 - **Robust parsing:** pulls core DrugBank attributes, classifications, products, categories, and references with graceful handling of missing data.
 - **Enhanced prompting:** pharma-grade description and summary prompts with logged inputs for traceability.
 - **Structured page models:** JSON designed for flexible React/Vue rendering (no embedded HTML tags).
-- **Optional HTML previews:** renderable snippets remain available for debugging or legacy consumers.
+- **Optional HTML previews:** renderable snippets remain available for debugging.
 - **CLI and UI control:** run the pipeline via command line or through the browser-based controller.
 - **Logging and retries:** visibility into each pipeline stage and resilient OpenAI calls.